OulipianSummer/oulipiansummer.github.io/_posts/2024-05-25-welcome-to-linux.md

 I would like to personally welcome you to the ever-growing, ever-changing, and ever-improving community of Linux: a privacy respecting, stable, secure, infinitely customizable and free-to-use operating system designed for home and professional use.
 I have written this guide to help consolidate the massive (and sometimes confusing) body of information about this software into an easy-to-digest, non-technical introduction to Linux for personal use.

 Specifically, I will try to address a lot of the whats, whys, and hows surrounding this operating system, answer some common questions, debunk some myths, and introduce you to the fastest and easiest pathways to successfully start using Linux on your home computer with no prior experience.
 This is not an advanced tutorial, and I will make no assumptions regarding your technical prowess.
 At no point during this guide, or at any time after it, will you need to open up a terminal or enter prompts into an old-school command line interface (unless you chose to, which is also valid!).
-At most you will need a access to this guide, a computer with an internet connection, and the ability to follows simple instructions.
+At most you will need a access to this guide, a computer with an internet connection, and the ability to follow simple instructions.

-At the end of reading this guide, my greatest hope is to arm you with the information to help free you from the seemingly endless litany of disappointments, frustrations, threats to your privacy, and strains on your wallet imposed by the two primary commercial operating systems: Mac OSX and Windows.
+At the end of reading this guide, my greatest hope is that you walk away with the information that will free you from the seemingly endless litany of disappointments, frustrations, threats to your privacy, and strains on your wallet imposed by the two primary commercial operating systems: Mac OSX and Windows.

 Furthermore, I will add to this guide over time to appeal to different user groups and those with different levels of experience or interests.
 Think of these additions as diversions or breakout sessions: optional, and perhaps slightly more technical deep dives that answer specific questions or speak to unique experiences and situations.
 Given the fact that Linux is so customizable and flexible, it lends itself to a lot of unusual use cases that require some extra discussion for those interested.
 However, the core of this guide will be intended for complete beginners and none of this additional reading will be required to help you get started using Linux for every-day computing.